loganmeyer/Demo-1/README.md

 # Demo-1
+SEED Lab Demo-1 - Group 007

+__Purpose of Repository__
+This repository contains two sets of programs relating to computer vision, and robot movement:

+Computer Vision: The computer vision programs use a Raspberry Pi.
+The main computer vision file uses a picamera to detect an Aruco marker within a 10' x 10' space, and determines the angle from the center line of the camera to the Aruco marker, in addition to the distance from the picamera to the Aruco marker.
+This program runs and detects continuously.
+This portion also contains files to generate the camera calibration matrices for use in the main file, and optional zero angle calibration files to improve detected angle from a given camera position.

+Robot Movement:

+__File Organization__
-dual-mc33926-motor-shield-master.zip: Arduino library containing built-in functions for driving and initializing the motor driver shield.
++dual-mc33926-motor-shield-master.zip: Arduino library containing built-in functions for driving and initializing the motor driver shield.

 Encoder-1.4.1.zip: Arduino library containing built-in Arduino functions for reading the encoders